NVIDIA/cuda-python/docs/_sources/module/cuda.rst.txt

-                                                To set the control value:

-                                                 In a kernel or kernels at appropriate locations in the graph, insert a call to

-                                                  void cudaGraphSetConditional(CUgraphConditionalHandle handle, unsigned int value).

-                                                 Supply a default value when creating the handle.
+                                                To set the control value, supply a default value when creating the handle and/or

+                                                call :py:obj:`~.cudaGraphSetConditional` from device code.

 .. autoclass:: cuda.cuda.CUgraphDependencyType